MarteXcoin-documentation/Documentation/introduction/features.rst

 Masternodes
 ===========

-In addition to traditional Proof of Work (PoW) rewards for mining Dash, users are also rewarded for running and maintaining special servers called masternodes.
-Thanks to this innovative two tier network, Dash can offer innovative features in a trustless and decentralized way.
+In addition to Proof of Stake (PoS) rewards for mining MarteX, users are also rewarded for running and maintaining special servers called masternodes.
+Thanks to this innovative two tier network, MarteX can offer innovative features in a trustless and decentralized way.
-Masternodes are used to power PrivateSend, InstantSend, and the governance and treasury system.
+Masternodes are used to power AnonSend, FastSend, and the governance and treasury system.
 Users are rewarded for running masternodes; 45% of the block reward is allocated to pay the masternode network.
-You can view practical guides on all topics relating to masternodes :ref:`here <masternodes>`.
+You can view practical guides on all topics relating to masternodes `here </Documentation/tree/master/masternode>`_.

 Masternodes enable the following services:

--  **FatsSend** allows for near-instant transactions.
-Dash FastSend transactions are fully confirmed within two seconds.
+-  **FastSend** allows for near-instant transactions.
+MarteX FastSend transactions are fully confirmed within two seconds.
 -  **AnonSend** gives financial privacy through a decentralized implementation of CoinJoin.
 -  **ChainLocks**, which protects the blockchain against 51% mining attacks by signing blocks as they are mined.
--  **Governance and Treasury** allows stakeholders in Dash to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem.
+-  **Governance and Treasury** allows stakeholders in MarteX to determine the direction of the project and devotes 10% of the block reward to development of the project and ecosystem.
 -  **Martex Evolution** will make using cryptocurrency as easy as using